orbisgis/lczexplore/docs/articles/joss/paper.md

 - the area of each LCZ type for each classification,
 - the percentage of area on which the two classifications agree, and a map of this agreement,
 - a pseudo kappa statistics which evaluates agreement beyond how two random maps may agree,
-- a confusion matrix of how the types of one LCZ classification break up in the types of the other, and a graphic of this, with an indicator of the general area of the LCZ type (useful if the two classifications disagree on a type almost absent of the area).
+- a confusion matrix of how the types of one LCZ classification break up in the types of the other, and a graphic of this, with an indicator of the summed area for each LCZ type (useful if the two classifications disagree on a type almost absent of the area).

 The output of these functions are shown in the minimal example section.

-With the `standard` representation comparing LCZ is made easy by a default setting of legends and colors.
+With the `standard` representation, comparing LCZ is made easy by a default setting of legends and colors.
-The `alter` representation allows the user to deal with regrouped LCZ categories or any type of qualitative variable.
+The `alter` representation allows the user to deal with regrouped LCZ categories or any type of qualitative variables.
 Levels can either be specified by the user or deduced from the data, colors can either be defined by the user or chosen from a random palette.